zethon/ttvg/docs/lua-dev.md

 Each event is passed a `Scene` object as the first parameter (see `Scene API` below).

-A *Hello World* example using the configuration about might look like:
+A *Hello World* example using the configuration above might look like:

 ```lua
 function scene_onInit(scene)